-Service Level Management, or SLM, is defined as taking the responsibility to ensure that all its service management processes, operational level agreements, and support contracts, are appropriate for the agreed-upon service level targets.
-SLM monitors and reports on service levels, and holds regular customer reviews.
-Besides, the key criteria for any information to be contained within a Service Level Agreement (SLA) is that it must be measurable, with all language used is clear and concise in order to aid understanding.
-This blog briefs you on the concepts of SLA and its features, Designing SLA structures, Types of SLAs, an example of an SLA document, Monitoring Service Level Agreements, and an example of a Service Level agreement process.
+ServiceNow SLA is a crucial part of the Now platform.
+Service Level Management, or SLM, ensures that all its service management processes, support and operational level deals are suitable for the agreed-upon service level targets.
+Moreover, SLM monitors and reports on various service levels and holds regular customer reviews.
+Besides, the critical criteria for any information to be held within a Service Level Agreement (SLA) is that it must be obvious, with all languages used clear and concise to aid understanding.
+This blog explains the various concepts of SLA and its features, preparing SLA structures, SLA Types, SLA document examples, Monitoring Service Level Agreements, and an example of a Service Level agreement process.

-Features of Service Level Management
+Features of Service Level Agreement

 Additional SLM Plugins